MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/create-a-new-title.md

 ms.localizationpriority: medium
 ---

-# Create a new title for Xbox Live
+# Create a new title that uses Xbox Live

 ## Introduction

-Before writing any code, you must setup a new title on your service configuration portal.
-You can learn more about service configuration in [Xbox Live Service Configuration](../xbox-live-service-configuration.md)
+Before writing any code, you must set up a new title on your service configuration portal.
+You can learn more about service configuration in [Xbox Live Service Configuration](../xbox-live-service-configuration.md).

-This article will walk you through this process with the following assumptions:
+This article through this process with the following assumptions:
 * You are developing a Universal Windows Platform (UWP) title.
 UWP titles run on Xbox One, Windows 10 desktop PCs, and mobile.
 * You are configuring your title in [Partner Center](https://partner.microsoft.com/dashboard).
 * You are using either Visual Studio with a custom game engine, or Unity.